Things to do in Budapest

 Stroll around

-Last but not least, the cheap but lovely pleasure of just walking around in a large city and soak up the atmosphere.
+Here’s the easiest tip: take off the agenda for a bit.
+Enjoy the cheap but lovely pleasure of just walking around in a large city and soak it up.

 Comments